Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Materials and methods

 \subsubsection{Descriptive statistics and population-level analyses}

-In a first step, we computed descriptive statistics of age, body weight, height and daily physical activity level of all participants.
+As a first step, we computed descriptive statistics of age, body weight, height, and the IPAQ physical activity level of all participants.
 Next, we performed a population-level analysis using a two-way repeated measures ANOVA to serve as a reference for the comparison to the N-of-1 trial analyses.
 In ANOVA, we used stride length and stride time as outcomes and tested for the effect of physical fatigue and cognitive tasks, which were included as fixed factors.
-No further covariates were included in the model.
+In addition, age, body height and body mass were included as covariates in the model.
+The model is described in detail in Supplementary~Text~B.